2019 Pink Patch Project

-June 25, 2018 – Lititz, PA – The Lititz Borough Police Department (LBPD) in partnership with the Penn Medicine Lancaster General Heath Suzanne H. Arnold Center for Breast Health is proud to announce that they will once again be participating in the #PinkPatchProject, an innovative public awareness campaign designed to bring attention to the fight against breast cancer and to support breast cancer research organizations and caregivers in combating the devastating disease.
+July 22, 2019 – Lititz, PA – The Lititz Borough Police Department (LBPD) in partnership with the Penn Medicine Lancaster General Heath Suzanne H. Arnold Center for Breast Health is proud to announce that they will once again be participating in the #PinkPatchProject!
+The #PinkPatchProject is an innovative public awareness campaign designed to bring attention to the fight against breast cancer and to support breast cancer research organizations and caregivers in combating the devastating disease.

 The Pink Patch Project (PPP) is a collaborative effort between the Los Angeles County Police Chiefs’ Association and public safety agencies across the nation.
 The purpose of the initiative is to raise awareness about breast cancer and the importance of early detection and treatment in addition to raising funds for cancer research, treatment, and education through the sale of commemorative pink patches.
 The LBPD became the 103rd law enforcement agency to join the PPP in 2017.
-The PPP continues to grow as more agencies are added almost daily and now has more than 275 agencies partnering across the United States.
-In 2017, participating Pink Patch agencies raised an estimated $500,000 all of which was donated to various organizations that support breast cancer research, awareness, or support.
-The LBPD was able to donate more than $2,700 to the Suzanne H. Arnold Center for Breast Health in 2017 and we hope to raise more this year!
+The PPP continues to grow as more agencies are added almost daily and now has more than 1,000 agencies partnering across the United States.
+In 2018, participating Pink Patch agencies raised over $1,000,000 dollars, all of which was donated to various organizations that support breast cancer research, awareness, or support.
+The LBPD was able to donate more than $4,000 to the Suzanne H. Arnold Center for Breast Health in 2018 bringing our 2 year total to over $6,700!

 Lititz Borough Police Department